 When Do I need to request a W-9 Form?

 As per the IRS norms, business owners responsible to collect W-9 Tax Forms from the person whom they hire apart from a regular employee.
 Or else, small businesses must collect a W-9 Tax Form for whom they pay more than $600 in a year for services performed apart from employees.
 The IRS recommends every business owners collect W-9 Tax Forms at the starting of the contract only.
 Because it helps in avoiding backup withholding taxes from the contractors.

 Are there any penalties related to the W-9 Tax Return?

-As an independent contractor or vendor, an IRS Form W-9 is something you must submit to the business that pays you.
-These forms are used to verify your name and address and if you use a specific method for filing your income taxes.
-The IRS needs this information to ensure that you are still working honestly for that business, that they aren’t paying you less than they should be, and that they are paying you the proper amount of tax.
-If the business does not receive their Form W-9 before the end of the month, it is considered a late submission.
+As an independent contractor or vendor, an IRS Form W-9 something you must submit to the business that pays you.
+These forms used to verify your name and address.
+Also, f you use a specific method for filing your income taxes.
+The IRS needs this information to ensure that you are still working honestly for that business, that they aren’t paying you less than they should be, and that they pay you the proper amount of tax.
+If the business does not receive their Form W-9 before the end of the month, considered a late submission.
 Late submissions can result in consequences, including interest penalties on taxes already due.